top of page

 The buildings and land are part of the cultural heritage of the area, forming the backdrop to a part of Seaford/Frankston’s history after the subdivision of the land in 1919.

-Frankston City Council (FCC) moved to purchase the land in the early 1990s after significant encouragement from the local community.
+Frankston City Council (FCC) moved to purchase the 20.8 hectares of land in the early 1990s after significant encouragement from the local community.
 The acquisition was finalised in 2006 at a cost of $1.25 million.

 In 2011, a tender from FCC was called to establish a vision and recommendations for use of the site, leading to a series of community consultations being held in 2011 and 2012.
 The community response suggested that the site could accommodate the following considerations in any proposed site activation: